Joey-pb/FrontierCompanion/frontierCompanion-android/README.md

 ---

-When you select an exhibit from the Explore map, you can dive deep into its history:
+After selecting an exhibit from the Explore map, you can dive deep into its history:

-- **Guided Panels**: Swipe through educational panels that tell the story of the exhibit..
+- **Guided Panels**: Swipe through educational panels that tell the story of the exhibit.
-- **Navigation Actions**:
+- **Navigation**:
   - **Locate on Map**: Instantly switch back to the map view centered on this exhibit.
+  - **Create Route**: Currently disabled.

 ## Creating Routes (Future Release)